System-wide ad blocker for Linux/Unix/BSD/Mac.

 Hosty can be configured to periodically update your hosts file with:

-It will ask how often you want to execute it.
-A
+It will ask how often you want to execute it and change your crontab.

 Hosty will keep your hosts file modifications if you don’t write them below the indicated line, but you can also use a blacklist.